syncfusion-content/blazor-docs/blazor/diagram/annotations/appearance.md

 Diagram allows you to set size for annotations by using the Height and Width properties.
 The default value of the [Width](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramConnectorAnnotation.html#Syncfusion_Blazor_Diagrams_DiagramConnectorAnnotation_Width), and [Height](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramConnectorAnnotation.html#Syncfusion_Blazor_Diagrams_DiagramConnectorAnnotation_Height) properties are 0, and it takes the node or connector size as default.

-> A new blazor diagram component which provides better performance than the existing diagram control in Blazor WebAssembly App.
+> A new blazor diagram component which provides better performance than this diagram control in Blazor WebAssembly App.
 It is available in preview mode.
-Refer the [Link](https://blazor.syncfusion.com/documentation/diagram-component/annotations/appearance)
+Refer the [Link](https://blazor.syncfusion.com/documentation/diagram/getting-started)

 The following code example shows how the annotation size is customized.